Postpartum care

 Postpartum care or postnatal care is a service provided to individuals in the postpartum period, to help with postpartum recuperation and restoration.
+Additionally, the service aids in the transition to parenthood while also mitigating any health risks.
+In the United States, about two‑thirds of pregnancy‑related deaths occur during the postpartum period, most of which are considered preventable; barriers such as fragmented care and lapses in insurance coverage contribute to these risks.

 Traditional postpartum care

 Many traditional forms of postpartum confinement exist throughout the world.
 Chinese Zuo Yuezi (sitting the month) and European Lying-in are examples.

-Korea

 Sanhujori is Korea's version of postpartum care.
 It draws on principles that emphasize activities and foods that keep the body warm, rest and relaxation to maximize the body's return to its normal state, maintaining cleanliness, eating nutritious foods, and peace of mind and heart.
 The confinement period is known as samchil-il (three seven days).

+In Columbia, new mothers in a process called dieta are traditionally told to avoid sunlight and imbibe sancocho and hot chocolate for 40 days.
+Before reentering her normal routine, she takes a bath of water and herbs.